MichaelRawson/unique/README.md

 # unique

-A Rust crate which supports interning of arbitrary data structures to reduce duplication.
+A Rust crate containing allocators which create exactly one unique, shared pointer per distinct object.
+Useful for applications with highly-redundant or deeply nested data structures such as compilers, or automatic theorem provers.